robOcity/robocity.github.com/content/posts/song-play-sql.md

 ##### Extract and Insert Data into Users Table

- Every time a user plays a song they appear in the log file, so naturally there will by duplicate userId entries.
+ Every time a user plays a song, they appear in the log file, so naturally, there are duplicate userId entries.
 Here we remove them to create a normalized user table.

 ```python